Q2. What's Your Problem? Organize

 Organizing data

-Review the example scenario about Ralph in the table provided.
-It is an example of organizing the observations into a Who?
-What? and Why? table.
+Please review the example scenario about Ralph in the table provided.
+It organizes the observations into Who?
+What? and Why?

 Who? | What? | Why? |